Saraipolio/SaraiPolio/README.md

 - ⚡ Fun fact:
   - I am currently learning Nawat, it is an indigineous (pre-hispanic) language of El Salvador
-  - I am a Senior at Meredith College searching for a job in the CS or Data Science field!
+  - I am a Senior at Meredith College searching for a job in the CS or Data Science fields!
   - I am interested in learning botany and plan to self-teach! 🌱

 - 💬 Skills: